 And sometimes the proof or argument is more anecdotal and the sample sizes too small to take for granted.
 But I also think Bregman is well aware of this.
 Because this is exactly what he does himself — pointing out flaws.
 Also he is well aware that history is in the eye of one who tells it and that today’s earth-shattering scientific study can be tomorrows scrap paper.
 Just something to keep in mind.

 There is one in particular I can’t not point out, because it is one of those persistent false claims that are constantly being regurgitated.
 And because in this case it is about my hometown, I feel I need to address this one.

 In a throwaway sentence on page 432 Bregman argues that my hometown — Urk — consistently has the most PVV (a far-right party) voters.
 Sure, it helps the narrative, but I would argue this is false.
 Have a look at the last 10 (!) elections.
-There is only one time Urk voted definitely higher (and one time marginally higher), and in all other elections Urk voted structurally lower for the PVV than the general vote.
+There is only one election where Urk voted definitely higher — and one time marginally higher — but in all other elections Urk voted structurally lower for the PVV in comparison with the national vote.

-This is not meant to point out that this book or the premise is wrong.
-This is just one small example of always keeping your eyes and ears open and always keep thinking for yourself.
+This is not meant to point out that the book or the premise is wrong.
+This is just one small example of keeping your eyes and ears open and to always keep thinking for yourself.

 I think I have read everything by Gladwell, except his latest.
 And I think Bregman is also a fan.
 And he will probably be called the Dutch Gladwell when this book becomes that international bestseller.
 An unimaginative title (though arguably better than ‘that Davos guy’), but more importantly maybe also a wrong one.